Menu Close

 • Sound-Proof Environment: The test should take place in a sound-proof room, with ambient noise levels accepted at less than 35 dB.

-• Examiner-Patient Interaction: The patient sits in a sound-proof booth while the examiner conducts the audiometry from outside.
+• Examiner-Patient Interaction: The patient sits in a soundproof booth while the examiner conducts the audiometry from outside.
 Communication can occur via intercom or face-to-face to observe the patient’s reactions.

-The testing process typically begins with the better ear.
-The thresholds for pure tones are measured in the following order: 1000 Hz, 2000 Hz, 4000 Hz, and 8000 Hz, followed by 500 Hz and 250 Hz.
+• Air Conduction (AC) Testing: The thresholds for pure tones are measured in the following order: 1000 Hz, 2000 Hz, 4000 Hz, and 8000 Hz, followed by 500 Hz and 250 Hz.
 If there is a difference of 20 dB or more between contiguous frequencies, inter-octave frequencies (750 Hz, 1500 Hz, 3000 Hz, and 6000 Hz) will also be tested.
-The procedure is then repeated for the other ear, starting with air conduction (AC) and, if necessary, followed by bone conduction (BC) testing.
-Test frequencies for BC are those in the range 500–4000Hz, with no retest at 1000Hz required.
+The procedure is then repeated for the other ear.

-Bracketing Technique
+Bracketing Technique (Modified Hughson-Westlake Method)

 Assessment of hearing - Hearing tests